Smithfield Hog Production Division: Methane harvesting

 Smithfield built a connection from its farms in northern Missouri to the pipeline that supplies natural gas to Milan, Missouri.
 Fuel produced by Smithfield is mixed directly into Milan's gas supply.
 This project took 18 months.

-Smithfield has formed a partnership with Roeslein Alternative Energy, Monarch Bioenergy, to help produce biogas.
+Smithfield has formed a partnership with Roeslein Alternative Energy and Monarch Bioenergy, to help produce biogas.
 In early 2020, Smithfield and Roesleing Alternative Energy announced an additional $45 million investment in Monarch.
 This money will be used to expand Monarch's renewable natural gas capture and distribution to at least 85% of Smithfield's Missouri farms.

 Smithfield's gas harvesting efforts are part of its stated goal of reducing its greenhouse gas footprint by 25%.
 This is using the company's 2010 emissions as the base for calculation.

-Acquisition by Smithfield Foods

-Smithfield acquired Premium Standard Farms for $810 million in cash and stock.
-Smithfield also assumed $117 million dollars in debt.
-Smithfield paid a 20 percent premium over Premium Standard's stock price.

 Litigation

-2010, a Jackson County, Missouri, jury awarded seven neighboring farmers $11 million in damages for odors emanating from a 4,300 acre finishing farm near Berlin in Gentry County, Missouri where an estimated 200,000 hogs are processed annually.
-In 2006, six plaintiffs were awarded $4.6 million.
-The settlement was the largest in a hog farm odor issue.
-It was filed in 1999.
+In 2010, a Jackson County, Missouri, jury awarded seven neighboring farmers $11 million in damages for odors emanating from a 4,300 acre finishing farm near Berlin in Gentry County, Missouri where an estimated 200,000 hogs are processed annually.
+In 2006, six plaintiffs were awarded $4.6 million from the lawsuit (the largest in a hog farm odor issue), originally filed in 1999.